regolith-linux/website/content/en/docs/Getting started/install.md

 linkTitle: "Installation"
 weight: 1
 description: >
-  Install Regolith on your computer.
+  Install Regolith onto your computer.
 ---

-Based on your preferred installation method, follow one of the following two sections to install Regolith:
+Based on your preferred installation method, follow one of the following two sections to install Regolith.
+Unlike previous versions of Regolith, PPA and ISO installs result in different configurations.
+The PPA install favors coexistence with the existing Ubuntu desktop, while the ISO release optimizes for less resource utilization.
+Specifically, the ISO install is roughly 1Gb smaller and cold start RAM usage is reduced by about 200Mb as compared to the PPA installation.

 ## Option 1: Ubuntu Installer

 {{% pageinfo %}}
-The ISO installer for Ubuntu 20.04 Focal Fossa will be released shortly after Ubuntu is released.
+The ISO installer for Ubuntu 20.04 Focal Fossa will be released shortly after Canonical releases Focal.
 {{% /pageinfo %}}

 1. Download an ISO image of [Regolith R1.4 Beta](https://github.com/regolith-linux/regolith-desktop/releases/tag/1.4-b1)<i class="fas fa-cloud-download-alt"></i> and then use an OS installation tool such as USB Creator to write the downloaded file into a USB device.
 Here are Ubuntu guides for performing this action in [Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0), [Mac](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0), and [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0).